Livius Andronicus

-Lucius Livius Andronicus (/ˈlɪviəs/; Λούκιος Λίβιος Ανδρόνικος; c.
-284) was a Greco-Roman dramatist and epic poet of the Old Latin period during the Roman Republic.
-He began as an educator in the service of a noble family, producing Latin translations of Greek works, including Homer's Odyssey.
+Lucius Livius Andronicus (/ˈlɪviəs/; Λούκιος Λίβιος Ἀνδρόνικος; c.
+284) was a Greco-Roman dramatist, actor, and epic poet of the Old Latin period during the Roman Republic.

+Andronicus began as an educator in the service of a noble family, producing Latin translations of Greek works, including Homer's Odyssey.
 The translations were meant, at first, as educational devices for the school which he founded.
 He also wrote works for the stage—both tragedies and comedies—which are regarded as the first dramatic works written in the Latin language.
 His comedies were based on Greek New Comedy and featured characters in Greek costume.
 Thus, the Romans referred to this new genre by the term comoedia palliata or fabula palliata, meaning "cloaked comedy," the pallium being a Greek-style cloak.
 The Roman biographer Suetonius later coined the term "half-Greek" of Livius and Ennius (referring to their genre, not their ethnic backgrounds).
 The genre was imitated by later generations of playwrights, and Andronicus is accordingly regarded as the father of Roman drama and of Latin literature in general; that is, he was the first man of letters to write in Latin.
 Varro, Cicero, and Horace, all men of letters during the subsequent Classical Latin period, considered Livius Andronicus to have been the originator of Latin literature.
 He is the earliest Roman poet whose name is known.

 Biography

 Origins

-He was born in Tarentum, Magna Graecia.
-Livius was originally a highly educated Greek, who was bought as a slave by Roman nobles.
+Livius Andronicus was born in Tarentum, Magna Graecia.
+Not much is known of his childhood, but it is believed he was originally a highly educated Greek, who was bought as a slave by Roman nobles.

 Name

 In ancient sources, Livius Andronicus is either given that name or is simply called Livius.
-Andronicus is the Latinization of a Greek name, which was held by a number of Greek historical figures of the period.
-It is generally considered that Andronicus came from his Greek name and that Livius, a name originally local to Latium, was the gentilicium, the family name, of his patron (patronus).
+Andronicus is the latinisation of the Greek name Andronikos, which was held by a number of Greek historical figures of the period.
+It is generally considered that Andronicus came from his Greek name and that Livius, a name originally local to Latium, was the gentilicium (family name) of his patron (patronus).
 His career at Rome was launched from servitude and he became a freedman (libertus) by the grace of his master, one of the Livia gens.
 The praenomen Lucius is given by Aulus Gellius and Cassiodorus.